gulam101/Responsive-Website/README.md

 This shows how the user loads up the application:

 - Step 1: Clone the project or download it
-- Step 2: Download IDE that can open HTML documents
+- Step 2: Download IDE that can open HTML documents, if you haven't already
 - Step 3: Open the webpage via the browser
 - Step 4: Resize and play around

 ### What I learnt: